thulsonASU/mycobot_280_M5-ROS-Experimentation/README.md

 ```
 Problem.
 Python3 version is not compatible with current colcon.
 Solution: Downgrade python 3.10 to 3.8 -> https://answers.ros.org/question/396439/setuptoolsdeprecationwarning-setuppy-install-is-deprecated-use-build-and-pip-and-other-standards-based-tools/ <br />
 Problem.
 Python3 version is not compatible.
 Setuptools use dashes rather than underscores.
 Solution: Edit dist.py to use underscores.
 Generally located in the setup.cfg file for the packages in the src dir. <br />
 Fixed.
 Able to package and launch.
-Will continue forward with the my_cobot
+Will continue forward with the my_cobot.
+<br /> **CATASTROPHIC MISTAKE** <br />
+Just learned a great deal about how crucial python 3.10 is to the Ubuntu distro version I was operating on.
+I now will reimage and install Ubuntu and install all packages.
+Including cloning this git.

 ## Additional Reasources

 ### Useful URL's